 Encouraging students to go into family medicine is important to Dr. Duffer because there is a shortage and pressing need for family physicians in our country, especially in rural communities.
 Family physicians create relationships with their patients that help prevent serious medical issues, inform healthy lifestyle choices, identify risk factors among families, cut down on healthcare costs by keeping people out of emergency departments and assist patients in navigating complex healthcare systems.

 Beyond the impact on patient care, research and education for the MCV Campus, the benefits of giving stock include the following.

 - You avoid paying capital gains tax on the sale of appreciated stock.

 - You receive a federal income tax deduction for the full fair market value of your stock gift.

 And we’re here to make the process as easy as possible.

 “There was no check or accounting issues to deal with,” Dr. Duffer told us.
 “It’s a no brainer — even my broker couldn’t believe how easy it was.
 I received a nice tax deduction and I’m planning to do all my donations this way in the future.”

-To learn more about how you can make a gift of stock to support the MCV Campus, please visit our securities page or contact Jane Garnet Brown, MCV Foundation director of planned giving, at 804-828-4599 or email@example.com.
+To learn more about how you can make a gift of stock to support the MCV Campus, please visit our securities page or contact Brian Thomas, MCV Foundation vice president and chief development officer, at 804-828-0067 or email@example.com.